psychemedia/storytelling-notes/hudden_dudden.md

 An' off both of them started an' never halted till they were in the tibbackinist's shop.
 An' och, it was welcome Dan was with the lad behind the counther, who was bowin' an' scrapin' to him, an' thankin' him for the honour he done him comin' into his shop.

-"Can ye sarve me," sez Dan, sez he, "with a little piece of good tibbacky? "
+"Can ye sarve me," sez Dan, sez he, "with a little piece of good tibbacky?"

 "I can," sez the lad, "sarve yer honour with as good tibbacky as ever ye put intil a pipe-head."